 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are rated as the leading filtration product by Church Services, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters are considered the leading filtration product by Church Services, as well as the Occupational Safety and Health Administration and the EPA.
 HEPA filters can remove up to 98% of pollutants in your family’s air.
 These are the types of filters typically utilized in hospitals to kill germs and keep patients and staff healthy, but Church Services installs them for home air filters.
-If there are any critical respirational health problems for anyone in the home, the experts advise the installation of a whole-home HEPA air filtration system.
+If there are any critical respirational health problems for anyone in the home, the experts suggest the installation of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters